School Hours and Schedule

 Friday: End: 1:45 pm (no lunch break)

-Elementary children have scheduled breaks during the day (see above chart) and are expected to go outside to obtain some fresh air and exercise.
+Elementary children have scheduled breaks during the day and are expected to go outside to get some fresh air and exercise.
 This time is considered a very important part of the school day.
-There are countless studies done on the benefits of outside play and exercise on academic success and emotional well-being.
+There are countless studies done on the benefits of outside play and exercise relating to academic success and emotional well-being.
 Teachers may on occasion keep students in at recess times to provide remedial one-to-one assistance, or to participate in extracurricular activities and special events.
 Teachers may also take students out for unscheduled breaks or outside activities at their discretion.
 Any students who request to stay indoors during these times are dealt with on an individual basis and are subject to available supervision.
-Any child who is not healthy enough to partake in the entire school day should instead be at home recuperating.

 We wish to encourage individual expression and development at our school.
-Therefore, there is no uniform for students at Banbury.
-Children can easily choose their own clothing, and doing so is a particularly suitable means of satisfying our quest of providing meaningful choices for children.
+Therefore, there is no uniform for students at Banbury Crossroads.
+Children can easily choose their own clothing and doing so is a particularly suitable means of satisfying our quest to provide meaningful choices for children.
 Clothing should simply be neat, clean, and appropriate for a multi-aged learning environment.

 Recess, physical education activities, and field trips can occur outside all year round, so appropriate clothing such as hats, mitts, snow pants, sweatpants/sweatshirts, sunscreen, etc. may be required from time to time.

 Items can be stored in individual lockers or in classroom closets where available.